redpanter/jekyll-doc-theme/_docs/index.md

 ---
 title: Welcome
-permalink: /docs/home/
+permalink: "/docs/home/"
-redirect_from: /docs/index.html
+redirect_from: "/docs/index.html"
+published: false

 ---
 ## Getting started

 [GitHub Pages](https://pages.github.com) can automatically generate and serve the website for you.